 That is what I mean when I say recovery needs a homestead, not just a programme.
 The programme is necessary.
 But it is not sufficient.
 The thing that holds people, the thing that teaches the nervous system it is safe to come back online, is a life with rhythm and purpose and contact with the ground.

-We are opening later this year.
+We are working towards finding the right place.
 If this resonates, join our waitlist or reach out.
 I am always happy to talk about what we are building and why.